redmix-run/redmix/README.md

 CedarJS would obviously not be where it is today without the vision and heroic efforts of the RedwoodJS founders, maintainers and community.

-> cedar has become a powerful symbol of strength and revitalization<br>
+> cedar has become a powerful symbol of strength and revitalization\
 > _— https://indigenousfoundations.arts.ubc.ca/cedar/_

 ## Migrating from RedwoodJS to CedarJS